sheldonhull/sheldonhull.hugo/content/microblog/2021-01-25-nativefier.md

 Ran across this app, and thought was kinda cool.
 I've had some issues with Chrome apps showing up correctly in certain macOS windows managers to switch context quickly.

-Using this tool, you can generate a standalone electron app bundle to run a webpage in as it's own dedicated.
+Using this tool, you can generate a standalone electron app bundle to run a webpage in as it's own dedicated window.

 It's cross-platform.